Ivan Mazepa: Independent Ukraine

-During an event in Mazepyntsi to mark the 370th birthday (20 March 2009) of Hetman Mazepa, President Viktor Yushchenko called for the myth about the alleged treason of Mazepa to be dispelled.
-According to Yushchenko, the hetman wanted to create an independent Ukraine, and architecture thrived in Ukraine over the years of Mazepa's rule: "Ukraine was reviving as the country of European cultural traditions".
+During an event in Mazepyntsi to mark the 370th birthday (20 March 2009) of Hetman Mazepa, the president of Ukraine Viktor Yushchenko called for the myth about the alleged treason of Mazepa to be dispelled.
+According to Yushchenko, the hetman wanted to create an independent Ukraine, and architecture thrived in Ukraine under Mazepa's rule: "Ukraine was reviving as the country of European cultural traditions".
 The same day, around 100 people held a protest in Simferopol against the marking of the 370th birthday of Mazepa.
 In May 2009 the Russian foreign ministry stated in an answer to Ukraine's preparations to mark the 300th anniversary of the battle of Poltava and plans to erect a monument to Mazepa that those were attempts at an "artificial, far-fetched confrontation with Russia".

+In 2009, Yushchenko instituted the Cross of Ivan Mazepa as an award for cultural achievement and service.
 In August 2009, a monument to the hetman, the work of the sculptor Giennadij Jerszow, was unveiled at Dytynets Park in Chernihiv.
 The opening was accompanied by clashes between the police and opponents of Mazepa.

-After researching his genealogy in 2009, Ukrainian President Viktor Yushchenko did not rule out that his family is connected with the family of Mazepa.
+After researching his genealogy in 2009, Viktor Yushchenko did not rule out that his family is connected with the family of Mazepa.